The 10 worst foreign policy campaign ads of 2012.

 - By Uri Friedman

 Uri Friedman is deputy managing editor at Foreign Policy.
 Before joining FP, he reported for the Christian Science Monitor, worked on corporate strategy for Atlantic Media, helped launch the Atlantic Wire, and covered international affairs for the site.
-A proud native of Philadelphia, Pennsylvania, he studied European history at the University of Pennsylvania and has lived in Barcelona, Spain and Geneva, Switzerland., Ty McCormickTy McCormick is an associate editor at Foreign Policy.
+A proud native of Philadelphia, Pennsylvania, he studied European history at the University of Pennsylvania and has lived in Barcelona, Spain and Geneva, Switzerland., Ty McCormickTy McCormick is the Africa Editor at Foreign Policy.
 Based in Nairobi, Kenya, he has reported from across much of Africa and the Middle East, including Egypt, Lebanon, Somalia, South Sudan, and the Democratic Republic of Congo.
-In addition to FP, he has written for Newsweek, the New Republic, the International Herald Tribune, and the Los Angeles Times, among others.
-He has also appeared as a commentator on Fox News and American Public Media’s Marketplace Tech.
-He holds a bachelor’s degree from Stanford University and a master’s from the University of Oxford, where he was a Clarendon Scholar.
+In addition to FP, he has written for the New York Times, Washington Post, Los Angeles Times, and National Geographic.
+He was a finalist for the 2015 Kurt Schork Memorial Award for International Journalism.
+Ty received his bachelor’s degree from Stanford University, and a master’s from the University of Oxford, where he was a Clarendon Scholar.
 He received a second master's degree from the Queen's University Belfast as a George J. Mitchell Scholar.

 We know — it’s late October, and you’re sick and tired of campaign advertising.
 But the 2012 election is entering its final weeks, and that means over-the-top political messaging is in full bloom.
 This week, for example, Citizens Against Government Waste and the Americans for Prosperity Foundation are re-airing a famous 2010 ad in which a Chinese professor lectures his students in 2030 about how bailouts, Obamacare, and the deficit condemned the once-great United States to the ash heap of history.
 Meanwhile, on the fringes of the national conversation, the peacenik Libertarian candidate Gary Johnson came out with an ad featuring what looks to be a Predator drone and the lines, “Right now in Iran a lot of little kids are about to die.”
 (Never mind that no one is actually suggesting the United States is conducting drone strikes in Iran.)